ReshetS/goit-js-ap/README.md

 * [ ] Original site has 2 versions: just bablo and megabablo.
 In the second version amount of money is **multiplied by 2** (but when user starts from 0, result of the click should be 1, and then by multiplying).
 We can have single site for both options by adding some kind of "super" switcher )))

 * [ ] Let's add some backend for our "service" to prevent manual actions with LocalStorage.
-We will use [mockapi](https://mockapi.io) for this, but we can't use my own API key in the public repository, so I will correct this step when I get answer from mentor
+We will use [mockapi](https://mockapi.io) for this, baseURL is https://668581e2b3f57b06dd4cf9fd.mockapi.io/api/v1 (endpoint is not created yet, we'll create it together)

 * [ ] When we have learned backends, we'll use our own database to save the user's amount of "money" to our database.